0

 100pm of Calcium in water (high TDS) is relatively harmless while 5ppm of copper (low TDS) will kill most aquatic life.

-What makes up the TDS value matters infinitely more than the value itself.
+What makes up the TDS value is infinitely more important than the value itself.

 Interpreting TDS values

-Very high levels of TDS can induce salt stress in plants/livestock.
-However, unless you know what the TDS value comprises of (what elements are dissolved in the water to give rise to the TDS value), it is hard to say at what PPM it becomes harmful.
-Freshwater by definition has less than 1500 ppm TDS, while seawater is generally more than 5000ppm.
-By no means does this mean that if you have water below 1500ppm it is fine !
-The advantage of having a lower TDS reading is that generally it means you have less unknowns in the water column.
+Very high levels of TDS can cause salt stress in plants/livestock.
+However, unless you know what the TDS level is made up of (what elements are dissolved in the water to produce the TDS level), it is difficult to say at what PPM it becomes harmful.
+Freshwater, by definition, has less than 1500ppm TDS, while seawater generally has more than 5000ppm.
+This does not mean that if you have water below 1500ppm it is fine!
+The advantage of a lower TDS reading is that it generally means you have fewer unknowns in the water column.
+Tanks with low TDS (below 100ppm) tend to be soft water.

-However, if one tests tap water regularly, and find that it's TDS value fluctuates a wide range. (more than 50ppm) This is a good indicator that the tap water is unstable, and it would be wise to test the other values as well to make sure they are not too far out of range (KH, pH etc).
+However, if you test your tap water regularly and find that it's TDS value fluctuates over a wide range. (more than 50ppm) this is a good indicator that the tap water is unstable and it would be wise to also test the other values to make sure they are not too far out of range (KH, pH etc).

-Dosing fertilizers in a planted tank will naturally raise the TDS value; in their simple elemental forms most fertilizers are non-toxic to livestock unless over-dosed greatly.
+Adding fertiliser to a planted tank will naturally increase the TDS.
+In their simple elemental forms most fertilisers are not toxic to livestock unless greatly overdosed.

-Some sensitive livestock do better in specific ranges.
-Most commercially available livestock survive in a very wide range - even though elevated salt stress from very high TDS levels may shorten the lifespan of livestock.
-In controlled tests, White cloud mountain minnows, Corydoras catfish and cherry shrimp survived well in tanks at 1000+ TDS.
-Natural rivers with very pure water can have TDS values as low as 5 - 20ppm.
+Some sensitive animals do better in certain ranges.
+Most commercially available livestock will survive within a very wide range - although increased salt stress from very high TDS levels can shorten the lives of livestock.
+In controlled tests, white cloud mountain minnows, Corydoras catfish and cherry shrimps survived well in tanks with over 1000 TDS.
+Natural rivers with very pure water can have TDS levels as low as 5 - 20ppm.

-This relative test can also be applied when adding new hardscape or other materials to the tank.
-If you soak a bunch of stones in a bucket of water, and the TDS rises over time, it means that some part of the rock is dissolving.
-Totally inert rock will not change the TDS value.
+This relative test can also be used when adding new hardscape or other materials to the pool.
+If you soak a pile of rocks in a bucket of water and the TDS rises over time, this means that some of the rock is dissolving.
+Totally inert rock will not change the TDS.

-Tanks that use limestone like mine above can see high TDS values at 400+ppm without issues for neocardina shrimp or plants.
+Tanks that use limestone, like mine above, can see high TDS levels of 400+ppm without problems for Neocardina shrimp or plants.
 Other more sensitive species may prefer a more specific (usually lower) range.

 This relative test can also be applied to organic waste.
-Organic waste also raises TDS; unlike what most aquarists think, organic waste doesn't transform magically into just ammonia.
-Breakdown of organic waste goes through intermediate stages that releases carbohydrates, lipids, proteins, nucleic acids into the water column.
+Organic waste will also increase TDS; contrary to what most aquarists think, organic waste doesn't just magically turn into ammonia.
+The decomposition of organic waste goes through intermediate stages that release carbohydrates, lipids, proteins and nucleic acids into the water column.

-Having a good bacterial cycle quickly decomposes these into simpler elements.
-High levels of undigested organic waste trigger algae blooms.
-Organic waste comes from livestock and deteriorating plants (either plants not growing well, or old growth), an easy way to get rid of this is by doing regular water changes.
+A good bacterial cycle will quickly break these down into simpler elements.
+High levels of undigested organic waste cause algal blooms.
+Organic waste comes from animals and decaying plants (either plants that are not growing well or old growth), an easy way to get rid of this is to do regular water changes.

-If you have a matured tank and wonder if organic waste is building up in the water column - whether water changes are necessary; measure the rate of TDS increase over time.
-Even as ammonia, nitrite/nitrate readings remain at 0, tanks that build up dissolved organic waste over time will see rising TDS values.
+If you have a mature tank and are wondering if organic waste is building up in the water column - whether water changes are necessary; measure the rate of increase in TDS over time.
+Even if ammonia, nitrite/nitrate readings remain at 0, tanks that build up dissolved organic waste over time will show rising TDS levels.

 Targeting a minimum value?

 Many natural planted biotopes have extremely low TDS ranges; 25ppm and below.
 Plants are very good at scavenging low levels of nutrients.
-Plants can still grow well by taking in nutrients from the substrate zone even if the water column is very lean.
-The important thing is to make sure all nutrients that plants requires are present rather than target a certain TDS range in a particular tank.
+Plants can grow well by taking up nutrients from the substrate zone even when the water column is very low.
+The important thing is to ensure that all the nutrients that plants need are present, rather than targeting a particular TDS range in a particular tank.